Calvin Engineering Advisory Council

 The purpose of the Calvin Engineering Advisory Council (CEAC) is to aid the engineering department as it trains students to become engineers with a distinctly reformed Christian perspective on their profession.

 This aid can take many forms: reviewing and critiquing of the curriculum, providing a bridge between both the students and faculty to the industrial community, enhancing the department’s image, identifying future directions for the department that assist in keeping it current, and promoting students’ exposure to the industry.

-CEAC consists of 15–20 engineers from industry and other academic institutions.
-The members should represent a cross-section of the profession including mid- to upper-management, along with recent graduates.
-It must include members representing the engineering concentrations offered at Calvin: Chemical, Civil & Environmental, Electrical & Computer and Mechanical.
+CEAC consists of 15–20 engineers from the industry and other academic institutions.
+The members should represent a cross-section of the profession including middle to upper management along with recent graduates.
+It must include members representing the engineering concentrations offered at Calvin: chemical; civil and environmental; electrical and computer; and mechanical.
 Members should be people who can directly aid CEAC in accomplishing its purpose.

-CEAC meets two times a year.
+The CEAC meets twice a year.
 Individual action outside of the meetings may be necessary for the board to meet its goals.
 Meeting agenda and other pertinent information will be distributed to each member at least one week before the meeting.

-CEAC’s impact on the department should be evident in the following ways (but not limited to these):
+The CEAC’s impact on the department should be evident in the following ways (but is not limited to these):